Feature Selection with Annealing for Computer Vision and Big Data Learning

 We first present simulations on synthetic data to evaluate feature selection and prediction performance and compare it with other state of the art feature selection methods.
-In this section we focus on FSA in classification and regressions problems.
-More data applications are reported in Section \ref{sec:realdata}.
+Then we present experiments on UCI datasets, and applications of the classification FSA to face keypoint detection and applications of the ranking FSA to motion segmentation.